fbpx

 Bevel & Emboss

-The Bevel & Emboss effect will create a “popped out” or “pressed in” look using a combination of highlights and shadows to your layer.
+The Bevel & Emboss effect creates a “popped out” or “pressed in” look by adding a combination of highlights and shadows to your layer.

 The Emboss option works very well for text layers, creating a “pressed in” feel.